Steampunk fashion

 Steampunk fashion is a subgenre of the steampunk movement in science fiction.
 It is a mixture of the Victorian era's romantic view of science in literature and elements from the Industrial Revolution in Europe during the 1800s.
-The fashion is designed with a post-apocalyptic era in mind.
 Steampunk fashion consists of clothing, hairstyling, jewellery, body modification and make-up.

 More modern ideals of steampunk can include t-shirts with a variety of designs or the humble jeans being accessorised with belts and gun holsters.

 History

 Steampunk fashion is a subgenre of the steampunk movement in science fiction.
 It is a mixture of the Victorian era's romantic view of science in literature and the industrialisation in most parts of Europe.
 The aesthetics of the fashion are designed with a post-apocalyptic era in mind.
 At the first steampunk convention, "SalonCon", in 2006, steampunk enthusiasts dressed up in costumes reflecting that era.
 The costumes included clothing, hairstyling, jewellery, body modification and make-up.
 Steampunk fashion has later gone on to include gadgets and contrasting accoutrements.

 Initially, the clothes such as bustiers, bodices, jackets and other items were mostly handmade and customized, but as the steampunk movement grew, entrepreneurs and companies became interested and started to mass-produce steampunk clothing to be sold both online and in stores.

 Since the genre emerged, the aesthetic of steampunk fashion has remained constant.
 New ideas in literature, and advancements in science and technology have resulted in subtle changes.
 Even though the genre did not become widely known until the late 20th century, steampunk and its fashion is said to have existed earlier.

 During the 1980s and 1990s, steampunk fashion grew along with the goth and punk movements in fashion.
 Cyberpunk and dieselpunk fashion are variants of the steampunk fashion of the 1980s.